 The event always follows the weekend of the “Civic Holiday” in Canada, starting on Thursday Kick Off Concert, then all day Friday, Saturday and Sunday.
 Tourists come from all over the world and book the hotels solid for the weekend so don’t miss your chance this year!

 How much does it cost?

 Our festival is free* admission from Friday to Sunday!
-We have one major fundraising kick-off concert Thursday and a ticketed closing concert on Sunday.
+We have two major fundraising ticketed concerts Thursday and Friday.

 What are the stages like?

-In addition to our Festival Main Stage, Downtown Kitchener BIA Tent, Bobby Obrien’s Workshop, McCabe’s Workshop and THEMUSEUM Children’s Stage.
-We include a spectacular ‘big-top’ tent (reputed as largest in Ontario!) in Victoria Park, the OLG Clock Tower Stage.
+In addition to our Festival Main Stage, Downtown Kitchener BIA Tent, McCabe’s and KW Boathouse Workshop stages and Hematite Children’s Stage on King Street W. near Queen St., we include a spectacular ‘big-top’ tent (reputed as largest in Ontario!) in Victoria Park, the OLG Clocktower Stage.

-The video screens help to share and extend the experience to shoppers and families as far as the THEMUSEUM.
+Our large video screens help to extend the festival experience.
 We have the reputation of a family-friendly festival, with a diverse audience of all ages and cultures.
 We encourage youth participation throughout the year with our Blues in the Schools series and the Youth Legacy Showcase in April.
 Our good partners at Grand River Blues Society help to make these events happen.

 To have an idea of all the kinds of experiences you can expect, see the festival in a photo tour here: Photo Tour